 Strangers at Work

 This place is popular and I respect the young Singaporeans who work here.
 They remember all of their regular customers and will sometimes even preempt your order!
 Their White Magic iced milky coffee is also TO DIE FOR!!
 There are a couple of standing tables at Strangers but this place is really designed for take-away coffee orders.
-Unfortunately, the hot coffee tends to be a little weak and too milky for my liking.
+Unfortunately, the hot coffee tends to be to weak for my liking.
 It’s also expensive.
-However they make up for it with their delicious vegemite toasted sandwiches, which make for a perfect mid-morning snack.
+However, they make up for it with their delicious vegemite toasted sandwiches, which are a perfect mid-morning snack.

 11 Collyer Quay, #01-21 The Arcade, Singapore 049317